Posters in Parliament

 Information for participating universities and students

-Further information for attendees of Posters in Parliament could be found here.
+Further information for attendees of Posters in Parliament can be found here.

-Selection took place within each university to nominate students to attend Posters in Parliament, all students taking part had the opportunity to present their research poster at the event.
+Selection takes place within each university to nominate students to attend Posters in Parliament, all students taking part had the opportunity to present their research poster at the event.
+An institutional resources pack can be found here.